mrblue223/CyberSecurity_School_Labs/README.md

 **Target Domain:** `gwallofchina.yulcyberhub.click`

 ## 📖 Overview
 This repository contains a suite of automation scripts designed to provision, harden, and manage a secure web and mail infrastructure on AWS.
-The project follows a **DevSecOps** methodology, ensuring that DNS security (DNSSEC, SPF, DMARC, DKIM) and server instances are deployed using "Infrastructure as Code" (IaC) principles to eliminate manual configuration errors.
+This repo aims to automate most of the manual task for optimizing SSL Certificates for a webserver (Apache / Nginx) and mail server (Postfix).

 ---